 - userleft (user left before solving the problem)

 Some of our most active contributors become Room Monitors and are able to watch chats without joining them.
 Room Monitors are here to help - they are great people to ask if you need a second opinion on how to handle a chat.
 Room Monitors also keep track of which issues are most common and help other contributors find answers to questions.

 We're glad to have you as a member of the Firefox Support community!
 Don't hesitate to ask us questions in Contributors to learn more about helping and the issues that users face.
 We also maintain several resources to consult as a guide to effectively help users.

 - Live Chat basic support handbook covers the basics of giving support and finding answers to questions.

 - Live Chat troubleshooting guide covers common troubleshooting techniques.
-If you're not sure what a clean install is or what Firefox's Troubleshoot Firefox issues using Safe Mode can be used for, this guide is for you!
+If you're not sure what a clean install is or what Firefox's Diagnose Firefox issues using Troubleshoot Mode can be used for, this guide is for you!